 The travelers guide to Potala Palace

 Since the building is old and under the preservation from the government.
 There are many things the travelers are forbidden to bring and to do in the palace.

 - First, the travelers are not allowed to bring any eatables and drinks in the Palace.
 So it is advised the visitor to bring nothing to drink in the palace.
 We do understand the importance of staying hydrated in the high altitude and under the searing heat of the sun.
 There is a stall up in the Deyang Shar courtyard of Namgyal Monastery.

 - It’s the very sacred place and it contains lots of sacred objects displayed inside the palace.
 The travelers are prohibited from taking a picture inside the palace if you do you are risking the penalty on your guide, who works so hard to make your trip worthwhile.
 So please do as rules say.

 - You will have to climb up about 300 meters above the ground level for the tour to Potala Palace.
 So it is advised to delay the visit to the time you are properly accommodated with the high altitude and dry atmosphere of Lhasa.
 If you do not accommodate well and if you have a group member in the elderly age, please bring the walking stick for climbing up to the palace.

 Here are some of the Potala palace fun facts

 - It’s not built at one time.
 The palace was extended many times in the history.

-- Milk and Sugar are used with other ingredient to make the paint.
+- Milk and Sugar are used with other ingredients to make the paint.